Independent Strategic Advisory Body (ISAB) Member.

-- Be able to listen to and understand a wide range of views, present information clearly and concisely,and get clarification of relevant points, thus enabling the board to make effective strategic decisions.
+- Be able to listen to and understand a wide range of views, present information clearly and concisely and get clarification of relevant points, thus enabling the ISAB to make effective strategic decisions.

-- Act as an ambassador and representative for Healthwatch Kingston-Upon-Hull,upholding the reputation and values of the organisation.
+- Act as an ambassador and representative for Healthwatch upholding the reputation and values of the organisation.

-- Safeguard the independence, openness and transparency of Healthwatch Kingston-Upon-Hull,make recommendations to the management of Meeting New Horizons CIC,where these could be called into question.
+- Safeguard the independence, openness and transparency of Healthwatch and make recommendations to the management of Hull CVS/Meeting New Horizons CIC where these could be called into question.

 - Build and maintain good relationships with key stakeholders.

-- Network and promote the achievements, purposes and benefits of Healthwatch Kingston-Upon-Hull.
+- Network and promote the achievements, purposes and benefits of Healthwatch.

 - Meet a minimum of four times per year.